 But I still love the translation, accurate or not.
 To me, it means that experience is the proper reward for a life of diligence.
 Diligence to a job, a calling, a way of life.
-That’s what I hope to share with you here: more than two decades of website design experience.
-I hope you’ll agree that I’ve earned my color.
+That’s what we hope to share with you here: more than two decades of website design experience.

 For more on this peculiar phrase, see this related post from another blog.